yorkbill/get-support/faq.md

 {: #open-support-case}
 {: faq}

 Go to the [Support Center](https://{DomainName}/unifiedsupport/supportcenter){: external} in the console, and click **Create a case** from the Contact Support section.
-After your support case is created, you can follow its progress on the [Manage cases](https://cloud.ibm.com/unifiedsupport/cases/manage) page.
-For more information about creating a case, see [Creating support cases](https://cloud.ibm.com/docs/get-support?topic=get-support-open-case).
+After your support case is created, you can follow its progress on the [Manage cases](https://{DomainName}/unifiedsupport/cases/manage){: external} page.
+For more information about creating a case, see [Creating support cases](https://{DomainName}/docs/get-support?topic=get-support-open-case).